Omoare/Palmpay/README.md

-# htttp
+# Palmpay

-A new Flutter project.
+A plampay clone for tutorial purpose.

 ## Getting Started